 No. The different Qur’ans, like hadiths, have a chain of narration (isnad) as proof of their authenticity.

 The diagram to the right is the chain of narration for the most common Qur’an, the Hafs Qur’an.
 However, examining this chain shows that it is not reliable because it claims that Abdullah ibn Mas’ud and Ubayy ibn Ka’b recited the Qur’an this way, and as we have seen in chapters 5, 6 and 7 this is not the case.

 Therefore the chain of narration is no guarantee for the authenticity of the Qur’an.

 Chapter 12: The 1924 Egyptian Standard Edition of the Qur’an

 The most commonly used Qur’an in the world today is called the 1924 Egyptian standard edition.
 This is based on the Hafs version, and even this edition has had several revisions.

 Minor adjustments were subsequently made to this text in following editions, one published later in 1924 and another in 1936.
 (Gabriel Said Reynolds, The Qur'an in its Historical Context, London: Routledge, 2008, p.
 2)

 When Christians and Muslims talk about God the question of the preservation of the Bible and Qur’an often comes up.
-Islamic writers claim there is only one Qur’an, that it was memorised perfectly by Muhammad and his followers, that it has never been changed or edited but simply passed down to us today.
+Islamic writers claim there is only one Qur’an, that it was memorised perfectly by Muhammad and his followers, that it has never been changed or edited but simply passed down to us today, and because of this the Qur'an is superior to the Bible and its message.
 However, we have now considered the evidence and found that these claims are either false or exaggerations.